johnryAtienza/viseo-asia/README.md

+## Introduction
+- This exam is to determine on how a developer handle client requirements and create web application using React JS

-## Using NextJs Framework for reactJs
+## NextJs Framework for reactJs
 - [Next.js](https://nextjs.org/) gives you the best developer experience with all the features you need for production: hybrid static & server rendering, TypeScript support, smart bundling, route pre-fetching, and more.
 No config needed.

 ## Getting Started